bitrise-io/devcenter/_articles/en/testing/device-testing-for-ios.md

 The **iOS Device Testing** Step takes the path to this .zip file - exported as an Environment Variable - as input to run your tests and export the test results to Bitrise.

 1. Check that you [enabled Device Testing](/testing/device-testing-for-ios/#enabling-device-testing) for the app.
-2. Add the **Xcode Build for testing for iOS** Step to your workflow.
+2. Add the **Xcode Build for testing for iOS** Step to your Workflow.

    Note that it should come AFTER the **Certificate and profile installer** Step.